vulkano-rs/vulkano/www/guide/05-first-triangle.md

 triangles (note: tessellation unlocks the possibility to use other polygons, but this is an advanced topic).

 Here is an example of an object's shape.
-As you can see, it is made of hundreds of triangles and only triangles.
+It is made of hundreds of triangles and only triangles.

 TODO: The famous Utah Teapot